OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ### Authentication Solution and Sensitive Accounts

 - Do **NOT** allow login with sensitive accounts (i.e. accounts that can be used internally within the solution such as to a back-end / middle-ware / DB) to any front-end user-interface
-- Do **NOT** use the same authentication solution (e.g. IDP / AD) used internally for unsecured access (e.g. public access / DMZ)
+- Do **NOT** use the same Authentication solution (e.g. IDP / AD) used internally for unsecured access (e.g. public access / DMZ)

 ### Implement Proper Password Strength Controls

-A key concern when using passwords for authentication is password strength.
+A key concern when using passwords for Authentication is password strength.
 A "strong" password policy makes it difficult or even improbable for one to guess the password through either manual or automated means.
 The following characteristics define a strong password:

 - Password Length
     - **Minimum** length of the passwords should be **enforced** by the application.
 Passwords **shorter than 8 characters** are considered to be weak ([NIST SP800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html)).